Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become

 “I wants a hot dog.
 Make that two, please.”

 Mike was modest with his order.
 He asked for a cup of water without ice for his drink.
 He did not order fries because he said he had chips in his backpack that were “not too old to eat.”
 The entire order cost less than five dollars.

-While we were waiting, Mike talked and I listened.
-I knew this was God’s heavenly assignment so I also listened for the still small voice within, knowing God would guide our conversation.
+While we waited, Mike talked and I listened.
+I knew this was God’s heavenly assignment, so I also listened for the still small voice within, knowing God would guide our conversation.
 Mike shared about his former employment as a painter.
-But that had been fifteen years prior.
-He had been unable to get disability even though he had applied several times.
+But that had been fifteen years before.
+He had been unable to get disability, even though he had applied several times.